smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Remote Control Vehicle Features/index.md

 !@

 #### Getting Module Data Location and Service Areas (RPC v6.0+)
-With the saved remote control capabilities struct you can build a UI to display modules to the user by getting the location of the module and the area that it services.
-This will map to the grid you receive in **Setting the User's Seat** below.
+With the saved remote control capabilities struct you can get the location of the each module and the area that it services.
+This will map to the `grid` [graphic](#the-grid) below.
+This information is useful for creating a custom UI.

 !!!
 Note
 This data is only available when connected to SDL RPC v6.0+ systems.
 On previous systems, only one module per module type was available, so the module's location didn't matter.
 You will not be able to build a custom UI for those cases and should use a generic UI instead.